 The eufy RoboVac 25C isn't suitable for cleaning workshops.

 The eufy RoboVac 25C is only available in one color scheme: 'Black'.
 You can see our test unit's label here.
-The similarly-designed top-range model, called the RoboVac 25C MAX, uses a more powerful suction motor to improve deep-cleaning performance.
+The similarly-designed top-range model, the RoboVac 25C MAX, uses a more powerful suction motor, though the difference in debris pickup performance isn't likely to be too noticeable when cleaning most surfaces.

 |Model Name||Advertised Max Suction Power||App Automation|